Consensys/doc.teku/docs/HowTo/Troubleshoot/Troubleshooting.md

 * Set [`--validators-keystore-locking-enabled`](../../Reference/CLI/CLI-Syntax.md#validators-keystore-locking-enabled)
     to `false` to disable the locking functionality.

+!!! important

+    Ensure no other process or clients are using your keys.
+If they are, you could get [slashed].

 ## Keystore file already in use

-If Teku fails to start with a `Keystore file <keystore_file>.lock already in use.` error, this could mean the keystore file is already being used by a validator client, or Teku has exited unexpectedly and did not removed the lock.
+If Teku fails to start with a `Keystore file <keystore_file>.lock already in use.` error, this could mean the keystore file is already being used by a validator client, or Teku has exited unexpectedly and did not remove the lock.

-Teku uses a lockfile mechanism for the keystores to prevent two validator clients using the same keystores at the same time, similar to the Lighthouse client.
+Teku uses a lockfile mechanism for the keystores to prevent two validator clients using the same keystores at the same time.

 To resolve this issue, try the one of the following: